-Aid paid pending: You can continue getting your benefits while you are waiting for a decision about a Level 1 Appeal or a State Hearing (See Chapter 9 for more information).
+Aid paid pending: You can continue getting your benefits while you are waiting for a decision about a Level 1 Appeal or a State Hearing (Refer to Chapter 9 for more information).
 This continued coverage is called "aid paid pending."